What is the point of a saddle pad?

 So how do we know if we need a saddle pad?

-One most obvious sign is behavior.
+One most obvious sign is behaviour.
 Bucking, swishing the tail and pinning the ears back are all indications that the horse has some discomfort.
 Look for areas where the hair is ruffled, tender spots or worse, sores.
 Imagine lying on a bed of nails, if the bed had only one nail it would be very uncomfortable to say the least, however, if the bed had a couple of thousand nails it wouldn’t be that bad.
 That’s because the pressure is spread evenly over the whole area and not just on one peak pressure point.

 Our Therapeutic saddle pad uses a high density memory foam, proven by health experts to reduce pressure sores.
 Reacting to body temperature it softens on contact with the horse's skin.
 Being pressure sensitive it moulds to the exact contours of the spine filling in all the little gaps between the horse and saddle.
 This spreads the weight of the saddle and rider evenly helping to eliminate pressure points and absorbing shock.